Social Media Best Practices to Elevate Your Presence

 As you think of answers some adjectives should start to emerge.
 Pick your top three and those are what your voice will be defined as on social.

-Tip 3: Learn How To Be Genuine When It Comes To Dealing With Negativity
+Tip 3: Dealing With Negativity

 Don’t you hate when brands send you messages that say they’re sorry about an issue but deep down it just comes across as lazy?
 If you don’t like receiving them as a customer, your audience base isn’t going to enjoy them either.